 Unfortunately, I see this scenario played out time and time again.

 There is a better way to achieve the janitorial service results that you desire.
 Use the steps below and eliminate the frustration that so many companies have with keeping their facility looking and feeling clean.

 Step #1 – Decide What Type of Service You Want

 There were several items that my daughter wanted on her car.
 She wanted low miles, a smaller SUV, a sun roof, and a couple of specific colors.
-Likewise, as it relates to your janitorial program, you must identify what you want.
+Likewise, as it relates to your janitorial services, you must identify what you want.
 Saying “we just want our building to be clean” is like saying, “I just want a good car.”
 You must be more specific about your service expectations.
 For example, APPA (Association of Physical Plant Administrators) provides defined levels of cleanliness.
 Level 2, for example, is referred to as “Ordinary Tidiness,” and is described as follows:

 - Floors and base board molding shine and/or are bright and clean.
 There is no build-up in corners or along walls, but there can be up to two days’ worth of dust, dirt, stains, or streaks.

 - All vertical and horizontal surfaces are clean, but marks, dust, smudges, and fingerprints are noticeable upon close observation.

 - Washroom and shower fixtures and tile gleam and are odor-free.
 Supplies are adequate.
 Waste containers hold only daily waste, are clean and odor-free.